Resilient Communities Bangladesh: PROTIC PhD Scholarships

 - Expressions of Interest received after the closing date 28 August 2017 will not be considered.

 - Applications that DO NOT meet the following requirements will not be considered.

-- If you have not completed Academic IELTS or TOEFEL in the last two years and you wish to apply for the scholarship, the latest date for which you can take a test in Bangladesh and be considered is 22 April.
-For TOEFEL, it is 23 April.
+- If you have not completed Academic IELTS or TOEFEL in the last two years and you wish to apply for the scholarship, the latest date for which you can take a test in Dhaka and be considered is 26 August.
 Please see the relevant website to register and send the results to us as soon as they become available.
 Test results are valid for two years from the date of the test, and must be valid when you commence your program.
 Also refer to the EOI form.

 - If you have not completed an appropriate English test within the past two years.
 If you have completed two years of tertiary study within the past five years at an accredited university where English is the language of instruction and assessment, and is an official language of that country (specify name of institution, dates of study and attach documentary evidence).

 - Bangladesh is not included in the Monash list of countries for English as the official language.
 Please review the Monash University policy on English Language requirements.

 A/Prof Gillian Oliver, Centre for Community and Social Informatics, Monash University

 Please do NOT direct enquiries to Oxfam in Bangladesh.

 The PROTIC Scholarship Program

 In recent years, Bangladesh community has experienced a dramatic growth in the adoption and usage of mobile phones.
 According to the Bangladesh Telecommunications Regulatory Commission, the number of active mobile phone subscribers was at least 120 million by 2016 and shows no sign of abating.